auanasgheps/snapraid-aio-script/README.md

 ### Additional Information
 - Docker container management, if enabled, will manage containers before SnapRAID activity and restore them when finished.
 It avoids nasty errors aboud data being written during SnapRAID sync.
 	- You can either choose to pause or stop your containers and manage a remote docker host.
-- Healthchecks.io can be used to track script execution time and to promptly alert about errors.
+- Healthchecks.io and Telegram can be used to track script execution time and to promptly alert about errors.
 - Important messages are sent to the system log.

 ## Customization